 —Michelle Nicholasen, Communications Specialist, Weatherhead Center for International Affairs

 Weatherhead Center Faculty Associate Ieva Jusionyte is an assistant professor of anthropology and of social studies at Harvard University.
-Her forthcoming book, Threshold: Emergency and Rescue on the U.S.-Mexico Border, delves into how space and terrain at the US-Mexico border is being weaponized to enforce US immigration policies.
+Her forthcoming book, Threshold: Emergency Responders on the US-Mexico Border, delves into how space and terrain at the US-Mexico border is being weaponized to enforce US immigration policies.
 She received a 2017–2018 Weatherhead Center grant that supported an author’s workshop on her forthcoming book.

 - Protesters on both sides of the border fence during a binational rally against border militarization organized by SOA Watch in Nogales, Sonora and Nogales, Arizona, on October 8, 2016.